-Refer to the Data Registry Requirements Manual for additional guidance on

-Guidance for alternative procedures for the Energy Commission staff to perform acceptance testing of the document registration capabilities may be described in the Data Registry Requirements Manual.
+Refer to the Data Registry Requirements Manual for additional guidance on alternative procedures for the Energy Commission staff to perform acceptance testing of the document registration capabilities.

 The Registration Provider shall develop a user manual or online help screens that explain how to perform the document registration procedures offered by the Data Registry.
 The user manual or online help screens shall be reviewed by the Commission for accuracy and ease of use.